jwijenbergh/FOD/README.md

 ## Limitations

 A user can belong to more than one `Peer` without any limitations.
-The FoD UI polls the server to dynamically update the dashboard and the "Live Status" about the `Route`s they are aware of.
+The FoD UI polls the FoD server to dynamically update the dashboard and the "Live Status" about the `Route`s they are aware of.
 In addition, the polling implementation fetches information for every `Peer` the user is associated with.
 Thus, if a user belongs to many `Peer`s too many AJAX calls will be sent